 Your skin sample is processed, and stained with chemicals that highlight cells.
-A small piece of this processed skin tissue is placed on a glass slide to be viewed under the microscope, by a dermatopathologist.
+A small piece of this processed skin tissue is placed on a glass slide to be viewed under the microscope by a dermatopathologist.

 Diagnosis: The dermatopathologist aims to make a diagnosis.
-This means identifying the type of tumour and deciding whether it is benign or malignant.
-They will look at the size and shape of the individual cells that make up the tumour and the way the tumour is constructed as a whole, for example, malignant tumours often have an infiltrating growth pattern in which the tumour infiltrates between the collagen fibres of the skin.
+This means identifying the type of tumour and deciding whether it is benign (not cancer) or malignant (cancer).
+They will look at the size and shape of the individual cells that make up the tumour and the way the tumour is constructed.
+For example, malignant tumours often have growth patterns in which the malignancy infiltrates between the collagen fibres of the skin.